 To Provide Services as a Volunteer

-- Contact Senior Chore Service Coordinator, or download SCS Volunteer Application (see "For Volunteers").
+- Contact Senior Chore Service Coordinator to receive a SCS Volunteer Application.

 - The Coordinator will meet with you to review your application, discuss services needed, service limitations, and expectations for both senior and volunteer.
 The Volunteer Handbook will be reviewed.

-- Once the Coordinator makes a Chore Placement, she will provide you with the senior's name and phone number.
+- Once the Coordinator makes a placement, she will make arrangements to introduce you to the senior at his home.

 - If you are part of a group looking for one-time service opportunities, the Coordinator will work with you to find the types of service your group can provide and some possible service dates.
 We LOVE working with groups of volunteers; they can make a BIG impact in one or more locations on the same day.